detekoi/compact-chat-overlay/README.md

 ## Settings Options

+- **AI Theme Generator**: Create a completely custom theme by entering a prompt describing any game, mood, or aesthetic.
+  - Example prompts: "Minecraft dungeons", "80s synthwave", "pastel kawaii", "dark fantasy RPG"
+  - AI automatically generates coordinated colors and selects a complementary font
+  - Generated themes appear at the top of your themes list for easy access
 - **Display Mode**: Choose between Window mode (traditional chat window) or Popup mode (toast notifications).
 - **Theme Selection**: Choose from Dark (neutral gray border), Light (subtle light border), Natural, Transparent (borderless), Pink, and Cyberpunk themes.
 - **Live Theme Preview**: See a miniature preview of your chat with all settings applied.